 Three key entities control the DPRK government: the Cabinet oversees government ministries and is the dominant administrative and executive agency; the Politburo of the Central Committee is the top decision-making body of the WPK and is responsible for directing Party affairs on a day-to-day basis; and the State Affairs Commission (SAC) is the DPRK's highest office of state and is responsible for a range of national policy areas, including external and internal security, and foreign and inter-Korean policies.

-The DPRK's first leader was Kim Il-sung, revered in the DPRK as the 'Great Leader'.
+The DPRK's first leader was Kim Il Sung, revered in the DPRK as the 'Great Leader'.
 Kim Il-sung fought with Chinese communists in the 1930s against the Japanese occupation, before moving to the Soviet Union in 1940, where he received training and backing.
-On Japan's defeat in 1945, Kim Il-sung was installed by the Soviets as head of the Provincial People's Committee and, in 1948, on the proclamation of the DPRK, became its Premier.
-Kim Il-sung held all key party positions including WPK General-Secretary, Member of the Presidium of the Politburo and Chairman of the Central Military Commission until his death in 1994, when he was designated "Eternal President".
-Kim Il-sung's oldest son, Kim Jong-il, was appointed General-Secretary of the WPK in 1997.
+Following Japan's defeat in 1945, Kim Il Sung was installed by the Soviets as head of the Provincial People's Committee and, in 1948, on the proclamation of the DPRK, became its Premier.
+Kim Il Sung held all key party positions including WPK General-Secretary, Member of the Presidium of the Politburo and Chairman of the Central Military Commission until his death in 1994, when he was designated "Eternal President".
+Kim Il Sung's oldest son, Kim Jong Il, was appointed General-Secretary of the WPK in 1997.

-From 1994, Kim Jong-il was the DPRK's de facto leader, exercising executive power as Chairman of the National Defence Commission (now the SAC), as well as General-Secretary of the WPK and Supreme Commander of the People's Armed Forces.
+From 1994, Kim Jong I Il was the DPRK's de facto leader, exercising executive power as Chairman of the National Defence Commission (now the SAC), as well as General-Secretary of the WPK and Supreme Commander of the People's Armed Forces.

-Following Kim Jong-il's death in December 2011, his third son Kim Jong-un was quickly declared the Great Successor and Supreme Commander of the Korean People's Army.
-Kim Jong-il’s other children included Kim Jong Nam ( assassinated at Kuala Lumpur International Airport in February 2017), Kim Jong Chul and two known daughters.
-In April 2012, Kim Jong-un assumed his father's positions as head of the ruling WPK (as General-Secretary) and Chairman of the National Defence Commission.
-On 9 May 2016 Kim Jong-un was elected Chairman of the WPK following the first WPK Congress in 36 years.
+Following Kim Jong I Il's death in December 2011, his third son Kim Jong Un was quickly declared the Great Successor and Supreme Commander of the Korean People's Army.
+Kim Jong I Il’s other children included Kim Jong Nam ( assassinated at Kuala Lumpur International Airport in February 2017), Kim Jong Chul and two known daughters.
+In April 2012, Kim Jong Un assumed his father's positions as head of the ruling WPK (as General-Secretary) and Chairman of the National Defence Commission.
+On 9 May 2016 Kim Jong Un was elected Chairman of the WPK following the first WPK Congress in 36 years.
 In October 2017, Kim’s younger sister, Kim Yo Jong, was elected to the Central Committee Politburo.

 Key political figures